What Does Facebook Do to Your Photos?

 Facebook is one of the most popular tools to share your photos with friends & family.
 For a regular user is easy to do, as they don’t differentiate the quality from their computer to Facebook.
 But photographers found that their images are heavily compressed after upload.

-As a place where your business will place a product, you need to know how to get a perfect quality.
-Create an amazing album or gallery, is the reason why you are there.
-All pixels of your photos must look good in every screen: phone, computer or tablet.
+As a place where your business will place a product, you need to know how to get perfect quality.
+Creating an amazing album or gallery is the reason why you are there.
+All pixels of your photos must look good on every screen: phone, computer, or tablet.

 Why are my Facebook photos so low quality?

 To improve the user experience and a fast webpage loading time (or App), Facebook compresses all images you upload.
 It’s an automatic process, so your images is always affected by compression.

 The resolution that Facebook supports are either 720px, 960px, or 2048px on their longest edge.
 So, if you upload any other dimension, it automatically reduced.
 This result inevitably in poor images.

 By reducing the dimensions of your photo decreases its sharpness, especially if it is a big resize.
 Remember to use low ISO in your photos, to keep good quality.

 How do I upload a photo to Facebook without losing quality?